 Take care of each other.
 Remember these tips when you are out...

-If you are walking at night with friends and notice an individual walking by him/herself in the same direction, ask him/her to join you so he/she doesn't have to walk alone.
+Watch out for others: If you are walking at night with friends and notice someone you know walking by him/herself in the same direction, ask him/her to join you so he/she doesn't have to walk alone.

-If you see a friend coming on too strong to someone who may be too drunk to make a consensual decision, interrupt, distract, or redirect the situation.
+Diffuse situations: If you see a friend coming on too strong to someone who may be too drunk to make a consensual decision, interrupt/distract/redirect the situation.
 If you are too embarrassed or shy to speak out, get someone else to step in.

 Bringing in the Bystander® is a registered trademark of the University of New Hampshire on behalf of Prevention Innovations.